niels1004/md-notes/partial-workflows-need-help-persisting-their-state.md

 ## Motivation
 Partial workflows (PWs) decide when to persist their state.
 They have a few
 options:
-1. Write transaction every time persistent state changes
+1. Write transaction every time internal state changes
 2. Persist on certain events.
 E.g. step deactivated

 It can be quite expensive to prepare the serialized state.
 In this case it is